- Artist Opportunity

 Come experience the excitement, camaraderie and beautiful results of wood firing in Castle Hill’s wood kiln!
 You’ll help stoke the kiln all the way to 2300 degrees using only wood as a fuel source all the while creating colorful flashing and ash deposits on your pieces.
 Students will participate in all aspects of the firing.
-Bring your bisque pieces of various sizes (4 cubic feet or about 30 pots) to glaze and fire.
+Bring your bisque pieces of various sizes (4 cubic feet or about 30 pots) to the kiln on Saturday morning.
+Keep in mind that we can accommodate thinner forms like bottles and vases better than platters and low bowls.
 All bisque-ware must be ^10 clay.
 We will glaze and load all day Saturday and fire the kiln from Sunday morning into Monday night.
-The exciting unload will be on Friday morning.
-Contact the Ceramics Managers if you have any questions about suitable clay bodies, slips and glazes that will take full advantage of the results possible with the wood firing process.
+The exciting unload will be on saturday morning.
+Contact the Brian if you have any questions about forms, suitable clay bodies, slips and glazes that will take full advantage of the results possible.

 Brian Taylor has been practicing ceramics for the past 16 years.
 He received his Masters of Fine Arts Degree in 2010 from Alfred University and his Bachelors of Fine Arts from Utah State University in 2006.
 Throughout his career he has taught or been a visiting artist at numerous institutions including Maryland Institute College of Art, The School of The Art Institute of Chicago and Western Kentucky University.
 He has also held residencies at several reputable art centers including Arrowmont School of Arts and Crafts and Watershed Center for Ceramic Art where he designed and built a low-fire wood kiln.
 He has fired and helped construct numerous kilns throughout his career including a train-style kiln at USU designed by his professor, John Neely, the original creator of the train kiln design.
 Brian is currently the Ceramic Studio Manager at Castle Hill and has had the pleasure of firing the train kiln there with great results!